Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Phases

-The Cyber Kill Chain and the adversarial threat model (Section~\ref{subsec:kill-chain}) are useful ways to frame the high-level sequence of adversary behavior throughout an attack.
-Reconnaissance is present in different forms throughout this process, and provides key information that is needed to execute the subsequent phases successfully.
-For example, an adversary first selects the target organization for its attack and then plans to compromise it.
-However, to do this, the adversary must collect as much information regarding the technical and non-technical factors of the target organization as possible to create an effective plan~\cite{hassan2018technical}.
+Reconnaissance is present in different forms throughout {the attack} process, and provides key information that is needed to execute subsequent phases.
+Typically, an adversary first selects the target organization and then collects as much information as possible regarding the technical and non-technical features of the target organization using externally available sources to create an effective plan for initial access~\cite{hassan2018technical}.
 Once adversaries have access to the internal network, they seek more information about the network to engage in lateral movement and compromise other resources~\cite{yadav2015technical}.
 Sophisticated APTs are capable of staying inside their target networks for extended periods of time~\cite{case2016analysis}.
-Figure~\ref{fig:kill_chain} shows how adversaries perform internal reconnaissance repeatedly in a loop.
 Ongoing lateral movement with internal discoveries results in continuously expanding access and capability to affect the~target.

+{To understand the adversary's TTP, Lockheed Martin has developed a model called the Cyber Kill Chain\footnote{\url{https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html}}, which describes the technical aspects and a sequential step-by-step model to understand the movement of APTs \cite{yadav2015technical}.
+However, the basic model does not provide much detailed insight about the reconnaissance (e.g., internal scanning and discovery) processes throughout the chain.
+Therefore, we introduce the concept of reconnaissance in two phases: \emph{external reconnaissance}, which is performed to collect technical or non-technical information before gaining access to an internal asset; and \emph{internal reconnaissance}, which is performed to obtain system information from the internal network.}

 Figure~\ref{fig:recon_in_cyber_chain} shows a detailed view of external and internal reconnaissance phases in the cyber kill chain model, focusing on large-scale attacks that are carried out by APTs.
 The attack process starts with target selection and planning.
 The adversary begins collecting information about the target organization utilizing various footprinting, scanning, and social engineering techniques.
 Next, the adversary attempts to gain an initial foothold by compromising the target and installing malware or establishing command-and-control through other means.
-Then, the adversary can perform internal internal reconnaissance utilizing various scanning (e.g., active host or port scan) and local discovery (e.g., process discovery on host) techniques.
+Then, the adversary can perform internal reconnaissance utilizing various scanning (e.g., active host or port scan) and localhost discovery (e.g., process discovery on host) techniques.